m0onmo0n/cswatch_auto/README.md

 > All BATs inside scripts\ include a repo-root resolver, so they work when called from anywhere.

 ---
+## How to download:
+you're gonna need to use either powershell or the app "terminal" located [here](https://github.com/microsoft/terminal) To download, you need "git" installed(`winget install git.git`) then you need to clone the repo (`git clone https://github.com/m0onmo0n/cswatch_auto.git cswatch_auto`) and you're done, make sure to do this command in the area you want the folder structure/repo to live; i.e wherever you do this command at is where the folder and repo will live(so please go into your documents or secondary harddrive to do it and not your system32 directory)
 ## First-time setup (Windows)

 1. **Open the wizard**